CodeAndHammer/konscio/src/content/dispatches/cobalt-and-the-congo.md

 author: "Timothy Brits"
 datePublished: 2025-11-16
 description: "How the rush for batteries, electric vehicles, and renewable technologies is recreating colonial patterns of extraction in Central Africa."
 excerpt: "A green transition that preserves extractive power is a false transition.
-Congo’s cobalt fuels batteries but not local prosperity.
+The Democratic Republic of Congo's cobalt fuels batteries but not local prosperity.
 This essay maps the human, ecological, and political costs and outlines an alternative that centres democracy and repair."
 image: /images/cobalt-and-the-congo.webp
 categories: ["Analysis"]
 tags: ["Green Colonialism", "Cobalt", "Climate Justice", "Africa"]